 }

-Attempts to open a connection using the QuickBooksConnection class.
-It returns a tuple indicating whether the connection was successful and an error message if it wasn't.
+The method attempts to open the connection using the interactive OAuth flow.
+During the first run, a browser window opens automatically to complete the authorization.
+It returns a tuple indicating whether the connection was successful or an error message if it failed.

-Opens a connection, executes a SQL query to retrieve Customer data, and maps the results to a list of Customer objects.
+It opens the connection, executes a SQL query to retrieve the 10 most recent Customer records ordered by ID, and maps the results to a list of Customer objects.

 Use the QuickBooksService in your MAUI page